datagrok-ai/mol-track/api_design.md

 ## Search - WIP ##

-Can we provide a generalized search capabilities across all the various entities in our model: compounds, batches, assay_results.
-The endpoint path indicates the shape of the returned data: compound per row; batch per row; assay result value per row.
+We provide a generalized search capabilities across all the various entities in our model: compounds, batches, assay_results.

-- `/search/compounds`
-- `/search/batches`
-- `/search/assay-data`

-- `POST /search`
 A simple or complex set of search criteria are presented in a json format.  ~~Query parameters provide pagination support and output format style.~~ For the MVP, pagination is not required and only the CSV style output will be provided.

 User stories:

    1. Find all batches made for project X in the past week.
    2. Find all stereo-similar compounds to I can determine whether I have expressed the stereo nature of my new molecule correctly.